 Our work in Security and Justice Reform

 We are committed to supporting services that deliver faster, fairer and cheaper security and justice, and empowering citizens to demand such services effectively.
-Our key areas of expertise are:
+We do this by:

-- the development and implementation of national security and justice reform programmes
+- developing and implementing national security and justice reform programmes

 - enhancing security and justice for poor people, including in post-conflict situations